Claim your money and papers from us

 Help and guidance

-For you to be eligible to apply, the loss must have happened during the normal work of a person or firm regulated by us, and you must
+We may be able to help you if the loss occurred during the normal work of a person or firm regulated by us, and you must

 - have suffered loss because of their dishonesty, or